hastec-fr/apash/README.md

 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_OFF"
 ```

-If you require to trace what is happening in Apash call, it looks recommended to increase the log level to trace instead of using "set -x". <br/>
+If you require to trace what is happening in Apash calls, it looks recommended to increase the log level to trace instead of using "set -x". <br/>
-A trace has been put to each function entering and out in order to keep control on stack (potentially for @nnotations).<br/>
+A trace has been put to each entry in and exit in order to keep control on the stack (potentially for @nnotations later).<br/>
 ```bash
 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_TRACE"
 apash.import fr.hastec.apash.lang.Math.abs